 It’s important not to over-feed goldfish, so small amounts of food offered a few times a day is the best option for them.

 If you’re thinking of adding a Lionchu to your aquarium, don’t forget to test your tank water for Nitrates and Ammonia, preferably using a reliable liquid test if possible.
 You also need to make sure you dechlorinate the water using a product to ensure there’s no harmful chemical left behind.

 Ornaments make life more interesting for your fish and are also a lovely addition for you to see them swimming around.
 When you buy them though, make sure you don’t get anything with small openings where your fish might get stuck as they grow to adult size.

-If you’re looking for aquarium plants to suit the Lionchu breed, keep in mind they love to dig around in the substrate, so live plants are likely to become uprooted.
+If you’re looking for aquarium plants to suit this goldfish, keep in mind they love to dig around in the substrate, so live plants are likely to become uprooted.

 There are some great plants out there that are more likely to withstand this type of digging, but if you’re worried, then an artificial silk plant will look just as nice in your tank.

 Realistically, the bigger the tank you can offer, the better they will be – they love space to swim around, and should be housed in a tank with a minimum of 30 gallons of water.

 When choosing your shape, consider what tank will allow the biggest surface area for your fish to live in while still fitting in the desired space in your home.